1) Open Account with a Forex Broker

 - Your funds are safe – regulated with UK's FCA (Financial Conduct Authority), CySEC (Cyprus Securities Exchange Commission) and FSCA (Financial Sector Conduct Authority in South Africa)

-Start Trading at FXTM Important: Forex Trading is risky, so have a working strategy before trading live.
+Start Trading at FXTM Important: Forex Trading is risky, so have a working strategy before trading with real money.

-Start with Demo Accounts: Never start trading directly on a live account if you are a beginner as your real money will be at risk.
-We advise you to first create a demo account with the broker of your choice and then learn to trade by building & testing out a trading strategy that works for you.
+Start with Demo Accounts: Never start trading directly on a live account if you are a beginner becaue your real money will be at risk.
+We advise you to first create a demo account with the broker of your choice and then learn to trade by building & testing out a trading strategy, and figure out what works for you in different market conditions.
 Only once you are confident about your trading style & strategy, only then you should decide to trade with real money on a Live account.

 Once you have found the forex broker of your choice, you can then open an account with that broker to start trading (or demo account to learn).
 This account will enable you to place your trades in the interbank market at the live currency prices.

 If you are creating a Live account: All reputed brokers have some sort of KYC (ID & Address proof verification) & you cannot start trading in the market without verifying your account with any of the regulated broker.
 Once the verification is complete, you will need to make a deposit to fund your live account.
 These funds will be used to place live trades at the real market prices.